Irish Famine (1740–1741): Cause

 Gravestone in Coolaghmore, County Kilkenny of the Lee family, of whom three members died in 1741–42, aged 19, 30 and 64.
 The fact that they could afford a carved headstone makes it unlikely that they died of hunger, but the disease epidemics triggered by the famine may have caused the deaths of some or all of them.

 An extraordinary climatic shock struck Ireland and the rest of Europe between December 1739 and September 1741 following a decade of relatively mild winters.
 Its cause remains unknown.
-Charting its course sharply illuminates how climate events can result in famine and epidemic disease, and affect economies, energy sources, and politics.
+Charting its course sharply illuminates how climatic events can result in famine and epidemic disease, and affect economies, energy sources, and politics.

+One possible cause could have been associated with two volcanic eruptions that occurred in Japan and Italy in 1739.

 In the winter of 1739–1740, Ireland suffered seven weeks of very cold weather known as the "Great Frost".

 Although no barometric or temperature readings for Ireland survive from the Great Frost, a scattered few records survive from Englishmen who made personal readings.
 The mercury thermometer was invented 25 years earlier by German pioneer Daniel Gabriel Fahrenheit.
 Indoor values during January 1740 were as low as 10 °F. The one outdoor reading that has survived was stated as "thirty-two degrees of frost," equivalent to 0 °F. This did not include the effects of the wind chill factor, which would have been severe.
 This kind of weather was "quite outside the Irish experience," notes David Dickson, author of Arctic Ireland: The Extraordinary Story of the Great Frost and Forgotten Famine of 1740–41.

 In the period before the crisis in January 1740, the winds and terrible cold intensified, yet barely any snow fell.
 Ireland was locked into a stable and vast high-pressure system which affected most of Europe in a broadly similar way, from Scandinavia and Russia to northern Italy.
 Rivers, lakes, and waterfalls froze and fish died in these first weeks of the Great Frost.
 People tried to avoid hypothermia without using up winter fuel reserves in a matter of days.
 People living in the country were probably better off than city-dwellers because in Ireland country people had cabins sheltered by turf stacks, while the latter, especially the poor, dwelt in freezing basements and garrets.

 Coal dealers and shippers during normal times ferried coal from Cumbria and South Wales to east and south-coast ports in Ireland, but the ice-bound quays and frozen coal yards temporarily stopped such trade.
 When in late January 1740 the traffic across the Irish Sea resumed, retail prices for coal soared.
 Desperate people stripped bare hedges, ornamental trees, and nurseries around Dublin to obtain substitute fuel.
-Also affected by the Frost were the pre-industrial town mill-wheels, which froze.
+Also affected by the frost were the pre-industrial town mill-wheels, which froze.
 The machinery was stilled that customarily ground wheat for the bakers, tucked cloth for the weavers, and pulped rags for the printers.
 The abrupt weather change disrupted craft employment and food processing.